rodri48/CoderHouse/README.md

 ### Project

-This application helped me to understand how one of the most popular frameworks React.js works.
-With state management we can get to solve the following problems
+This application helped me to understand how one of the most popular frameworks React.js works. with state management through hooks we can solve problems in a simpler and more stable way for the application.